thu-coai/JointGT/README.md

-# JointGT
+# JointGT: Graph-Text Joint Representation Learning for Text Generation from Knowledge Graphs
-Codes for our paper "JointGT: Graph-Text Joint Representation Learning for Text Generation from Knowledge Graphs" (ACL 2021 Findings)
+Codes for our paper will be released in a few days before the conference.